manuelmusngi/digital-currency-modeling-and-inference/README.md

 ### Description

-Implementation of machine learning to model and evaluate performance on 14 popular cryptocurrencies.
+This is an implementation of machine learning to model and evaluate performance on 14 popular cryptocurrencies.
 The amassed dataset of millions of rows of high-frequency market data dating back to 2018 was used to build the model.

 ### Data Schema